 Why Learn French?

-All I can say is that you will have fun while learning it at the Modern Language School and that you'll make friends in the process.
+All we can say is that you will enjoy learning it at the Modern Language School and that you will make friends in the process.

 Meet the teachers